 The Company anticipates it will have adequate liquidity to fund its financial liabilities through cash on hand and future equity contributions.

-As at October 31, 2012, the Company's financial liabilities were comprised of accounts payable and accrued liabilities which have a maturity of less than one year.
+As at July 31, 2013, the Company's financial liabilities were comprised of accounts payable, accrued liabilities and amounts due to related parties which have a maturity of less than one year.